Cogosense/LicensedContractorDemo/README.md

 ## Attribute set

-AN attribute set contains the following:
+An attribute set contains the following:

 1. A URL endpoint to the data source this attribute set describes.
 2. A list of attributes and how they should be presented
 3. A list of adornment records, which are themselves __Attribute Sets__

+An Attribute Set can also be used to define a Collection (Object) for use as a structured data type.
+In this case the URL should be left blank as the data source will be the same as the containing Atrribute Set or Adornment.

 ## Data Source